On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Approximate SINR Distribution Analysis and Its Applications

-In this section, we are focused on the usefulness of MGF and approximate PDF of the SINR derived in Section \ref{Sec:asympSINR} in some practical MIMO system performance metrics, including outage probability, SER, and diversity gain, which theoretically explains the simulated and experimental results in previous studies on WLMMSE estimators \cite{Kuchi2009,Deng2019,YangLamare2015}.
+We next demonstrate the usefulness of \textit{Theorem 2} in some practical MIMO system performance metrics, including outage probability, SER, and diversity gain, which theoretically explains the simulated and experimental results in previous studies on WLMMSE estimators \cite{Kuchi2009,Deng2019,YangLamare2015}.
+The results are summarized by the following three corollaries.